A wildlife sanctuary on Montague Island

 National Parks and Wildlife Service runs day and overnight eco tours to Montague Island throughout the year.
-Get involved in the ongoing little penguin research project on the island or take a half day guided tour that includes a visit to the lighthouse keeper's quarters built in 1881.
-You can even stay overnight in the refurbished head keeper's quarters, help with habitat management or research, while experiencing the natural beauty of this unique island.
+Get involved in the ongoing little penguin research project on the island and visit the Montague Island Lighthouse Keepers Quarters built in 1881.
+You can stay overnight in the refurbished head keeper's quarters, help with habitat management or research, while experiencing the natural beauty of this unique island.

 Guided tours of the island start and finish at Narooma and include a circumnavigation of the island, giving you the chance to see the fur seal colony.
-Depending on what time of the year you're here, you're likely to see humpback and southern right whales, dolphins and a variety of seabirds including little penguins and sooty oystercatchers.
-Whales head north along the NSW coast throughout June and in the first week of July, and return southwards from around September to November.
-The following operators run a variety of tours around the island; Island Charters Narooma, Lighthouse Charters Narooma, Narooma Charters, Charter Fish Narooma and Montague Island Game & Sport Fishing.
+Depending on what time of the year you're here, you're also likely to see humpback and southern right whales, dolphins and a variety of seabirds including little penguins and sooty oystercatchers.
+Whales head north along the NSW coast throughout June and early July, and return southwards from around September to November.